kubedb/website/content/docs/platform/v2026.7.10/api/chart-repositories/chart-repositories.md

 # Chart Repositories

-These endpoints provide a read-only view over the public Helm Hub chart repository index used by ACE.
+These endpoints provide a read-only view over the public Helm Hub chart repository index used by the KubeDB Platform.
 You can list the known repositories, load a repository by URL and list the charts inside it, and list the versions of a named chart.